Bamboo grow matting is a clean, non-messy, and easy-to-ship alternative to using a potting mix as a growing media for microgreens.

-The problem has been a lack of performance, with bamboo grow matting and any matting no matter what it's made from.
+The problem has been a lack of performance with bamboo grow matting and any matting, no matter what it’s made from.

-In the first article in this microgreen grow mats series, we compared both bamboo and hemp grow matting to our favorite potting mix.
+In the first article in this microgreen grow mats series, we compared bamboo and hemp grow matting to our favorite potting mix.

-In the end, microgreens grown in the Home Microgreens Potting Mix outgrew both types of grow matting.
-Even with the addition of organic liquid fertilizer.
+In the end, microgreens grown in the Home Microgreens Potting Mix outgrew both types of grow matting, even with the addition of organic liquid fertilizer.

 However, the testing revealed some variables that need to be addressed, which is the focus of this article.